mdibella-dev/mdb-theme-blocks-two/README.md

-# Marco Di Bella - Blocks 2
+# Marco Di Bella &mdash; Blocks for Marco Di Bella's personal theme (mdb-theme-fse)
 This plugin adds custom blocks to the Gutenberg editor for use in Marco Di Bella's personal WordPress theme (mdb-theme-fse).
 Basically a replacement for mdb-theme-blocks (1.2.0) and mdb-theme-ajax (1.1.0).

 __Contributors:__ mdibella-dev